 A Typical Track Day

-At each event, track gates open at 7 am.
-After parking in the paddock, you'll head over to registration and get signed in for the day.
+You are welcome to camp at The Ridge with us the evening before an event.
+Arrive any time after 7 pm.
+Everything gets started at 7 am the morning of the event.
+After getting set up in the paddock, you'll head over to registration and get signed in for the day.
 There, you'll turn in your waiver and pick up your registration packet.
 You can download the waiver form here,sign it, and you're ready to go to Tech Inspection.

 A member of our tech team will look over your bike to make sure it's not leaking any fluids and that it is track worthy.
 It is your responsibility to make sure that your bike can pass tech inspection.
 If you have any questions about how to get your bike track ready, check out the Tech Check List.
 Remember, you will not be allowed on the track unless your bike passes tech inspection.